bluejayA/substation/docs/architecture/object-storage.md

 **File**: `Sources/Substation/FormHandlers/TUI+SwiftContainerWebAccessHandler.swift`

-**Responsibilities:**

-- Configure container for static website hosting
-- Set read ACLs
-- Configure index and error pages
-- Enable/disable web access
+The web access handler transforms ordinary Swift containers into static websites.
+We built this to simplify the common pattern of hosting documentation, landing pages, or file repositories.
+The handler configures containers for static website hosting, sets read ACLs so the world can access the content, configures index and error pages for proper HTTP behavior, and provides straightforward enable/disable toggles.

 **Configuration:**